 Please note that scores more than two years old will not be accepted as valid.
 Please request an official score report to be sent directly to the Rackham Graduate School at the University of Michigan.
 CJS follows Rackham rules for exemptions from this requirement.
 For more information about this requirement as well as instructions on how to send the official score report, please see the Required Tests for Non-native English Speakers page on the Rackham website.

-Applicants to the Master's of Arts degree in Japanese Studies apply for merit-based funding awarded by the Center for Japanese Studies as a part of the admission application process.
-By completing the online admission application, applicants will be considered for all eligible merit-based funding from the Center including the Foreign Language and Area Studies (FLAS) Fellowship and the Center's own Academic Year Fellowship.
+Applicants to the Master of Arts degree in Japanese Studies apply for merit-based funded awarded by the Center for Japanese Studies as a part of the admission application process.
+By completing the online admission application, applicants will be considered for all eligible merit-based funding from the Center.
 Amount of funding varies from tuition scholarship of a few thousand dollars to full tuition and stipend.

 Applicants should be aware that the Center is unable to provide merit-based funding to all admitted students.
 The majority of students in the MA program pay their own way through a combination of their own savings, family support, part time employment, and need based financial aid.